 What Factors Influence Cockapoo Size?

-Predicting the size of any dog is an inexact science, but hybrid dogs pose special challenges, as it’s often difficult to know how the traits from each breed will interact.
+Predicting the size of any dog is an inexact science, but a Cockapoo size chart poses special challenges, as it’s often difficult to know how the traits from each parent in a designer dog’s ancestry will contribute.
 The biggest influence over your dog’s height, weight, and size are the following factors:

 Genetics